erasels/MangaCabinet/README.md

 4. **And More**:
     - It's possible to negate a search term by prefixing it with a `-` (e.g. `-cute` or `-tag:horror`)
-    - You can also narrow down your searches within specific groups.
+    - You can also narrow down your searches within specific collections.
     - Sort the results by upload date, score, id or data order
     - Enable loose matching so only one of your search terms needs to be a hit for the result to show